How to stop your dog from stealing

 They’ll learn that doing other things, such as playing with their own toys, get your attention instead.

 Make sure you give your dog lots of praise and attention for good behaviours instead, like playing with their own toys or relaxing by themselves.

 Teach your dog to swap things

 If your dog’s stealing habits are severe, or if they are guarding the items they steal, then professional support is a good idea.
-Our Resource Guarding information might also be useful if your dog shows signs of protecting items they have stolen.
+Our resource guarding information might also be useful if your dog shows signs of protecting items they have taken.